coinbase/mesh-sdk-go/constructor/README.md

 will be constructed, signed, and broadcast.*

 ### Using with rosetta-cli
-If you use the `constructor` for automated Construction API testing, you must implement 2 required `Workflows`:
+If you use the `constructor` for automated Construction API testing (without prefunded accounts), you MUST implement 2 required `Workflows`:
 * `create_account`
 * `request_funds`

+_If you don't implement these 2 `Workflows`, processing could stall._

 Please note that `create_account` can contain a transaction broadcast if on-chain origination is required for new accounts on your blockchain.